bcgov/gwells/database/README.md

     `@https://cdn.rawgit.com/bcgov/gwells/master/database/scripts/sql-developer/xform-legacy-data.sql`

-    *NOTE*: If Citirx permissions prevent you from running this script directly (i.e. unable to open file), then either copy/download the script to a file on the Citrix account, or simply copy-and-paste into the WorkSheet tab.
+    *NOTE*: If Citirx permissions prevent you from running this script directly (i.e. unable to open file), then either copy/download the script to a file on the Citrix account.
+Do not copy-and-paste as the run script "@" syntax is required to filter out the "SELECT FROM ... " output from the CSV.

     Three CSV files will be created on your networked Home drive (H:\):
     ```